NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # How to make an extension to display Object Info

-  The object info displays the primitives Path and type.
-By the end of this guide you will have created an extension that displays this info in the viewport for the selected primitive.
-This guide is suited for more established begineers (beginning engineers) to Omniverse Kit.
+The object info extension displays the selected primitive’s Path and Type.
+This guide is great for first time extension builders.

   > :memo: Visual Studio Code is the preferred IDE, hence forth we will be referring to it throughout this guide.